By Margaret Smith, PhD

 Establishing a new pasture from former cropland or hay ground is the perfect time to soil test and apply lime, P and K, but save some dollars on nitrogen.
 Perennial grass and legume seedlings are somewhat slow to establish and don’t have enough root system to take up much N in the first six to eight weeks of growth.
 It’s likely that a significant portion of fertilizer N (beyond 10-30 lbs/A) applied prior to pasture seeding will leach below the root zone of forage plants before their roots have reached eight inches deep.

 We agree with recommendations from the University of Nebraska, to apply no nitrogen when establishing grass pastures.
 This recommendation extends to grass-legumes pastures, too.
-Nitrogen fertilizer applied to new legume seedings may give them a slight ‘boost’ but will also delay development of their nitrogen-fixing capabilities.
+Nitrogen fertilizer for pasture grass applied to new legume seedings may give them a slight ‘boost’ but will also delay development of their nitrogen-fixing capabilities.

 With either type of new seeding, the major impact of early nitrogen fertilization will be to feed annual weeds, making them even more competitive with the perennials species you’re working to establish.
 Plant a small grain companion crop with your perennials to help compete with fast-growing annual weeds.
 A small amount of nitrogen (30-40 lb/A) may improve the forage yield of the small grain, depending on nitrogen credits from soybeans.
 Keep this rate moderate to avoid feeding annual weeds.
 Oat, barley or triticale forage can be either grazed or hayed off at the boot stage of growth.